-Figure 1: Effective area of the IBIS instruments ISGRI and PICsIT (single and multiple events, see Section 3.1).
+Figure 1: Effective area: ISGRI (blue) and PICsIT (single: red, multiple: green.
+See § 3.1).

 Sections 2.1, 5.3 and 6 of this document give the prospective observer a top-level description about the overall design and scientific capabilities of IBIS, to assist in the writing of observing proposals; we recommend these to be studied first.
 The rest of Section 2 contains a more detailed engineering description of the instrument.